ivanpaulovich/clean-architecture-manga/README.md

 ## Architecture Styles

 Manga uses ideas from popular architectural styles.
-They Ports and Adapters are the simplest one followed by the others, they complement each other and aim a software with use cases decoupled from implementation details.
+They Ports and Adapters are the simplest one followed by the others, they complement each other and aim a software made by use cases decoupled from technology implementation details.

-### Ports and Adapters Architecture Style
+### Hexagonal Architecture Style

+The general idea behind Hexagonal architecture style is that the dependencies (Adapters) required by the software to run are used behind an interface (Port).

-The Ports and Adapters Architecture Style divides the application into **Application Core** and **Adapters** in which the adapters are interchangeable components developed and tested in isolation.
-The Application Core is loosely coupled to the Adapters and their implementation details.
+The software is divided into **Application** and **Infrastructure** in which the adapters are interchangeable components developed and tested in isolation.
+The Application is loosely coupled to the Adapters and their implementation details.

+#### Ports

+Interfaces like `ICustomerRepository`, `IOutputPort` and `IUnitOfWork` are ports required by the application.

+#### Adapters

+The interface implementations, they are specific to a technology and bring external capabilities.
+For instance the `CustomerRepository` inside the `EntityFrameworkDataAccess` folder provides capabilities to consume an SQL Server database.

 ![Ports and Adapters](https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/master/docs/clean-architecture-manga-ports-and-adapters.png)

+#### The Left Side

+Primary Actors are usually the user interface or the Test Suit.

+#### The Right Side

+The Secondary Actors are usually Databases, Cloud Services or other systems.

 ### Onion Architecture Style